5n4oz/5n4oz/README.md

 He/Him pronouns preferred!

-I'm usually at Docks or the Lego Area!
+I'm usually at Docks orr...
+I'm on PI !

 BFYI
 --
 I AM very anxious, and may be more chatty w/ friends!
-(I am not very good at leading conversations..)
+(I am getting better at that though !!)

 BUT I am especially chatty about what I'm interested in!

 INTERESTS
 --
-+ LMK (Basically any lego..
-I love LEGO!!!)
++ Lego Monkie Kid (I love them all... big Wukong and Macaque Fan though..)

 + Lego Ninjago!
 (Cole & Garmadon are my FAVORITES..)

-+ Warriors (Love my wcocs :3 )
++ Warriors (Love my wcocs :3 but Bluestar and Tigerstar are my FAVS)

 + COD zombies (Primus + Ultimus storyline)

-+ Pokemon!! --> I like Yamper, Pikachu & Umbreon !!
++ Pokemon!! --> I like Yamper, Pikachu & Blipbug !!
 (Big electric type fan!)

++ Gensshin!
+(Mika and Qiqi are my FAVS.. i love building characters..)

 + Mythology